TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/lua/index.md

     s, _ = s:gsub("^%l", string.upper)
     print(s)
 end

 ```

 {% endraw %}

-[Capitalize](https://sampleprograms.io/projects/capitalize) in [Lua](https://sampleprograms.io/languages/lua) was written by:
+Capitalize in [Lua](https://sampleprograms.io/languages/lua) was written by:

 - Berry Semexan
 - Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 19:22:39.
-The solution was first committed on Oct 17 2019 11:02:13.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution